 - Graduate School

 - Career Fairs

 Third Year scholars will experience how their academic majors can be applied to experiential learning opportunities as they continue to develop their leadership skills.

 During their final year in PLUS, students will focus more on leadership in action.
 They will reflect upon and apply the leadership knowledge and skills gained during their time in the PLUS program.
 They will visit with leaders who will share insight and advice as our Fourth Year class prepares to graduate.

 There are many opportunities for PLUS scholars to volunteer their services in the community.
 Some examples include helping with Habitat for Humanity, tutoring or mentoring children, or volunteering with the Red Cross or United Way.

-There are also many ways for students to get involved on campus and gain leadership experience, such as being active in PAC, Aggie Ambassadors, or Student Government.
-From History Club to International Club, there is something for everyone!
+There are also many ways for students to get involved on campus and gain leadership experience.
+From the Student Government Association to the Diversity Diplomats, there is something for everyone!
 Students are encouraged to join campus clubs and organizations that interest them.
 See Student Activities for a list of clubs and organizations at Cameron.